axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/table/README.md

 </html>
 ```

-Example on how to use it as a React Component:
+Example on how to use it as a React-ified component:

 ```js
 import React, { Component, createElement } from 'react';